MicrosoftDocs/Viva/WorkplaceAnalytics/Privacy/Data-protection-summary.md

 ## Decide what data to use

 You have full control over what data to include in analysis using Workplace Analytics.
-The primary data source is Office 365, but you supplement it with HR and other data from your organization so that you can group information by job title, location, or other attributes.
+The primary data source is Microsoft 365, but you supplement it with HR and other data from your organization so that you can group information by job title, location, or other attributes.

-* **Data provided by Microsoft Office 365:** Workplace Analytics uses header information from Office 365 email and calendar items.
+* **Data provided by Microsoft Microsoft 365:** Workplace Analytics uses header information from Microsoft 365 email and calendar items.
 This information includes sender and recipients and date and subject lines for email; and organizer, attendees, and duration of meetings<!-- removed "location" 30Aug18-->.
-For more information, see [Data provided by Microsoft Office 365](Data-protection-considerations.md#data-provided-by-microsoft-office-365).
+For more information, see [Data provided by Microsoft Microsoft 365](Data-protection-considerations.md#data-provided-by-microsoft-office-365).

 * **Privacy capabilities in your control:** You decide which users’ mailboxes to include in your Workplace Analytics study.
 You can apply multiple controls over this data to limit it further.
 For more information, see [Privacy capabilities in your control](Data-protection-considerations.md#privacy-capabilities-in-your-control), [Workplace Analytics privacy and data access](../Privacy/Privacy-And-Data-Access.md), and [Assign roles to Workplace Analytics admins and analysts](../Setup/Set-up-Workplace-Analytics.md#setup-steps).